SanyingYi/CSCI596-Final-Project/README.md

 ## Code Structure Introduction
 * lsh.c: the basic version of c code containing the whole process.
 Construct a Set structure to store the candidate pair results.
 * lsh_opt.c: a optimization version of lsh.c.
 Due to the race conditions related to Set operations, we found that it's difficult to design an efficient parallelization process since the majority computation cost falls into the Set operations.
 In order to reduce some omp critical operations, we build this version.
-By changing the candidate pair set to the valid pair set, we reduce the number of set operations while increasing the checking similarity operations which can be better parallelized.
+By changing the candidate pair set to the valid pair set, we reduce the number of set operations while increasing the checking similarity operations which can be better parallelized. **We will use it as the benchmark for parallelization tasks.**
 * lsh.h: the header file that contains the declarations of functions and constants.
+All the .c files will use this header file.
+* lsh_opt_omp_openmp.c: Parallelized signature matrix computation and candidate pairs computation using OpenMP.
+* lsh_opt_omp_teams.c: Parallelized signature matrix computation and candidate pairs computation using OpenMP target offload.

 ## Expected Results
 We will test the runtime and efficiency of the algorithm with different numbers of nodes and threads by running the program on the CARC clusters.
 We are expected to see a similar efficiency pattern with strong scaling with more nodes and threads, while the runtime should decrease.

+## Analysis
+### Runtime comparasion between lsh.c and lsh_opt.c:
+* For lsh.c:\ Time for computing signature matrix: 42.359000 seconds.\ Time focr generating valid pairs: >30mins
+* For lsh_opt.c:\ Time for computing signature matrix: 41.194000 seconds.\ Time focr generating valid pairs: 46.855000 seconds.\ Valid Pairs In Total: 644 -> We will try to do parallelization use this version.

+### OpenMP Results

 ## Reference